 Although it clambers like Ivy, Virginia Creeper is a different variety called Parthenocissus quinquefolia.
-It thrives in Growing Zones 3 - 9.
+It thrives in growing zones 3 through 9.

 The botanical name refers to the five-lobed thick, leathery leaves.
-This vigorous choice turns an exceptional burgundy red for fall color that will stop you in your tracks.
+This vigorous choice turns an exceptionally remarkable burgundy red in fall, a color that’s sure to stop you in your tracks.

 Wisteria features long, pendulous bloom clusters that deliver both fragrance and charm in spring.
 Some varieties, like native Amethyst Falls Wisteria, rebloom throughout the season.

-These heavy Vines require a sturdy structure.
-Install a pergola over your outdoor entertaining area...and Blue Moon Wisteria will also provide strategic shade.
+These heavy vines require a sturdy structure.
+Install a pergola over your outdoor entertaining area and let Blue Moon Wisteria provide a layer of strategic shade.

-With age, the base of the stems becomes woody trunks; which adds an Old World charm to your landscape.
-In fact, our expert growers have even crafted a tree-form Chinese Blue Wisteria tree that makes an excellent specimen or focal point.
+With age, the base of the stems becomes woody trunks, adding an old world charm to your landscape.
+The expert growers at Nature Hills Nursery have even crafted a tree-form Chinese Blue Wisteria tree that makes an excellent specimen or focal point.

 People do use Wisteria as a blanket to cover homes, too.
-They happily twine along eyesores like fences and work hard to hide rock or concrete block piles.
+The real vines happily twine along eyesores like fences and work hard to hide rock or concrete block piles.

-Va-va-va-voom!
-When you want it showy and you need it fast...go with vigorous Trumpet Creeper Vine star.
+Va-va-va-voom.
+When you want it showy and you need it fast, go with vigorous Trumpet Creeper Vine.

 Use them on a far side of your patio as a wildly showy privacy screen.
 Imagine them as an amazing photo wall for your backyard get-togethers.

-Atomic Red Trumpet Vine features three-inch long blooms.
-Large, dark green compound leaves add to their very attractive look.
+Atomic Red Trumpet Vine features three-inch-long blooms.
+Large, dark green compound leaves add to their attractive look.

-Be patient with it, as it takes a little time to take off.
-Once you've put in the time...there is nothing so elegant as a Climbing Hydrangea.
+Be patient with this flowering vine, as it takes a little time to take off.
+Once you've put in the time, there is nothing as elegant as a Climbing Hydrangea.

 Have a store or home that faces north?
 Create a trellis system around and over your front door for a pop of long-lasting curb appeal.

-Hardy, fast-growing Honeysuckle needs little care, but produces an abundance of tubular blooms.
-Send out a clarion call for butterflies and hummingbirds!
+Hardy, fast-growing Honeysuckle needs little care, but it produces an abundance of tubular blooms.
+Send out a clarion call for butterflies and hummingbirds.

-Add a colorful focal point with long-blooming flowers, like Clematis plant or Honeysuckle.
+Add a colorful focal point with vines that feature long-blooming flowers, like Clematis plant or Honeysuckle.
 Have you ever walked past a chain link fence that has been liberally festooned with their flowers?

 Scentsation Honeysuckle Vine is incredibly fragrant.
 Use it in a high-profile area where you'll appreciate the fantastic scent.

-Add Clematis Vines an astonishing variety of flowering Clematis Vines to screen you and your guests.
-Clematis comes in a wide range of mature lengths.
+Add Clematis Vines to a wide trellis to screen you and your guests.
+Clematis comes in an astonishing array of varieties and a wide range of mature lengths.

-People also mix and match their Boulevard Vines for a custom look.
-Keep them in a single container, small trellis or train on a wrapped tuteur in mixed garden beds.
+People also mix and match their Boulevard vines for a custom look.
+Keep them in a single container, on a small trellis or train the flowering vines on a wrapped tuteur in mixed garden beds.

 Climbing Roses are a beautiful partner for Clematis.
 Their wider trailing stems need to be tied to structure, like a trellis or arbor.